Robbie Steward - Department Chair, Professor Office: HSTC 302A Phone: 936.468.1238 E-mail: email@example.com

 J. Lindsey Kennon - Assistant Professor Office: HSTC 308 Phone: 936.468.5510 E-mail: email@example.com

-J. Lindsey Kennon, Instructor in the Department of Human Services' Deaf & Hard of Hearing Program, received her M.Ed.
+Dr. J. Lindsey Kennon, Assistant Professor in the Department of Human Services' Deaf & Hard of Hearing Program, received her Ed.D. from Sam Houston State University in Developmental Education Administration, and her M.Ed.
 (Educational Leadership) and B.A.
 (Hearing Impaired) from Stephen F. Austin State University.
-Mrs. Kennon joined the Deaf and Hard of Hearing Faculty in 2008 as an adjunct faculty member and became a full-time faculty member in 2009.
+Dr. Kennon joined the Deaf and Hard of Hearing Faculty in 2008 as an adjunct faculty member and became a full-time faculty member in 2009.
 Her passion, focus and area of specialization is language and literacy.
 She is highly student centered and finds great joy in passing along her passion for Deaf and Hard of Hearing students to future educators in the field.
 In addition to holding a certificate in Deaf Education, she is also certified/highly qualified in English 4 - 8, English 8 - 12, Generalist 4 - 8, ASL and holds a principal certificate.
-Mrs. Kennon is currently pursuing an educational doctoral degree in developmental education.

 Dr. Wendy Killam, LPC-S, CRC - Professor Office: HSTC 214 Phone: 936.468.1366 E-mail: firstname.lastname@example.org

-Dr. Wendy K. Killam, Associate Professor of the Department of Human Services, received her Ph.D.
+Dr. Wendy K. Killam, Professor of the Department of Human Services, received her Ph.D.
 (Counselor Education) from the University of Arkansas.
 She received her M.S. degree (Community Counseling) from Texas A& M Commerce and B.A. from Baylor University.
 She also has a MBA with emphasis in health care administration.
 Her research interests include college student wellness and adjustment and issues facing older adults.
 She is member of the American Counseling Association and is a past president of a division (AADA - Association for Adult Development and Aging).
 She has done numerous presentations and publications on various topics within the field of counseling.

 Dr. Alan Larson, CRC - Associate Professor Office: HSTC 211 Phone: 936.468.1150 E-mail: email@example.com